terraform-ibm-modules/terraform-ibm-powervs-sap/reference-architectures/sap-s4hana-bw4hana-stack/deploy-arch-ibm-pvs-sap-s4hana-bw4hana-stack.md

 {: toc-compliance="SAPCertified"}
 {: toc-version="3.1.0"}

-'SAP S/4HANA or BW/4HANA' variation of 'Power Virtual Server for SAP HANA with VPC landing zone' creates a basic and expandable SAP system landscape.
+'SAP S/4HANA or BW/4HANA Create a new architecture' variation of 'Power Virtual Server for SAP HANA with VPC landing zone' creates a basic and expandable SAP system landscape.
 PowerVS instances for SAP HANA, SAP NetWeaver, and optionally for shared SAP files are deployed and preconfigured for SAP installation.
 The S/4HANA or BW/4HANA solution is installed based on the selected version.

 This variation leverages the two [deployable architectures](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da#what-is-da) [Power Virtual Server with VPC landing zone]() and [Power Virtual Server for SAP HANA]().
 [TODO add links]